RyanJulyan/Flask-BDA/README.md

 * Open new terminal
     * "Windows-Key + R" will show you the 'RUN' box
     * Type "cmd" to open the terminal
+        * You may need to run "cmd" as administrator to run `pip install --upgrade pip`
+            * To do this, you can search for "cmd" in your windows search
+            * Right-click on the icon, and click on the "Run as administrator" option
+                * You may need to navigate to your project when running as administrator `cd <Path To>/my_awesome_project`
 ```shell
 cd <Path To>/my_awesome_project